Also known as:

 Threat Summary:

-Large populations survive in the less disturbed parts of its range (Guyana, N Brazil and NW Bolivia).
+Can be locally common in the less disturbed parts of its range (Guyana, N Brazil and NW Bolivia).
 This species, however, is heavily hunted for food in Guiana.
 Wildlife trade is moderate in some countries, heavy in others.
 Also is threatened by accelerating deforestation for cattle and soy production in the Amazon basin.
+The geographically disjunct population in the Brazilian Atlantic Forest was found to be genetically distinct from that in the greater Amazon Bazil; therefore the species forms at least two separate subpopulations.

 Range: